 During a 2-0 defeat at Chelsea in December 2018, Sterling suffered racial abuse.

 One fan was handed a lifetime ban following an investigation by Chelsea while five other supporters were temporarily suspended.

-In the years since, Sterling has fronted anti-racism and discrimination campaigns to help promote racial equality in sport.
+In the years since, Sterling, now a Chelsea player, has fronted anti-racism and discrimination campaigns to help promote racial equality in sport.

 The winger took part in the Premier League's No Room For Racism initiative in 2019 and a year later he was one of several England players to appear in a video campaign calling for change as a result of the Black Lives Matter movement.

 In June 2021, Sterling was awarded an MBE for his work promoting racial equality in sport.